Last updated on June 5th, 2023 at 08:15 pm

 Adopting a rescue dog is a big decision for you and your family, and there are many things to consider.
-Keep in mind that your cute, new pooch will become a member of your family for many years to come.
-We often assume that we just need to find that special, cute dog at the local shelter and bring her home.
-But there are some important things to know before you adopt.
+Just remember that the adorable, cute new pooch you found at the local shelter will become a member of your family for many years.
+However, before you bring her home, you must know some important things before you adopt.

 First, find a reputable shelter or rescue facility.
 Then think about these other important considerations: